RGR

 Published May 2026

 My two favorite moments across all Invincible seasons so far have been the Omniman fight at the end of S1 and the Conquest fight at the end of S3.
-To me, they might be the best superhero fights ever brought to screen, in part because of the unforgiving and realistic portrayal of carnage, but also because they successfully produce a feeling of jeopardy and shock through a backdrop of high-character stakes and moments of dramatic, unique, and emotional dialogue.
+To me, they might be the best superhero fights ever brought to screen, in part because of the unforgiving and realistic portrayal of carnage, but also because they successfully produced a feeling of jeopardy and shock through its backdrop of high-character stakes and moments of dramatic, unique, and emotional dialogue.

 “Pay attention!
 I am so lonely.
 All the other Viltrumites are scared of me.
 No one talks to me.
 No one wants to be my friend— they think I am unstable.
 They send me from planet to planet committing atrocities in their name.
 And as I get better at it, they fear me more and more.
 I am a victim of my own success.
 Conquest.
 I don't even get a real name, only a purpose.
 I am capable of so much more, and no one sees it.
 Some days I feel so alone I could cry, but I don't.
 I never do.
 Because what would be the point?
 Not a single person in the entire universe would care.
 Take it to your grave.”